cachethq/cachet/README.md

 ## Requirements

 - PHP 5.5.9+ or newer
-- Http server with PHP support (eg: Apache, Nginx, Caddy)
+- HTTP server with PHP support (eg: Apache, Nginx, Caddy)
 - [Composer](https://getcomposer.org)

 ## I'm looking to contribute to this awesome project!